-Siddha Medicine is a system of traditional medicine originating in ancient Tamilakam in South India.
+Siddha Medicine is a system of traditional medicine originating in ancient South India.

 Generally the basic concepts of the Siddha medicine are similar to Ayurveda.
 The only difference appears to be that the siddha medicine recognizes predominance of Vaadham, Pittham and Kapam in childhood, adulthood and old age, respectively, whereas in Ayurveda, it is totally reversed: Kapam is dominant in childhood, Vaatham in old age and Pittham in adulthood.